symfony/symfony-docs/quick_tour/the_big_picture.rst

 Start using Symfony in 10 minutes!
 Really!
 That's all you need to understand the most important concepts and start building a real project!

-If you've used a web framework before, you should feel right at home with Symfony.
+If you have used a web framework before, you should feel right at home with Symfony.
 If not, welcome to a whole new way of developing web applications.
 Symfony *embraces* best practices, keeps backwards compatibility (Yes!
 Upgrading is always safe & easy!) and offers long-term support.